-Changes in Grazing Land use and Rangeland Biomass
+Changes in Grazing Land Use and Rangeland Biomass

-The Tsahiriin tal valley has been used as summer pasture during the collective and post-collective periods.
-During the collective period, the valley was predominantly grazed by sheep with 360 Animal Units (AU) (each AU equals one cow and calf pair) for three months a year.
+The Tsahiriin tal Valley has been used as summer pasture during the collective and postcollective periods.
+During the collective period, the valley was predominantly grazed by sheep with 360 animal units (AU; each AU equals one mature cow) for 3 mo per year.
 There were four collective-owned sheep flocks herded by four households.
 Each herd included 450 animals of which 20-30 were goats (Table 1).
 The collective was dismantled in 1992.
-The valley is currently used by 34 households (Figure 2) for approximately three months a year and is grazed by 1191 AU consisting of cattle (includes yaks), sheep, goats, and horses (Table 1).
+The valley is currently used by 34 households (Fig. 2) for approximately 3 mo per year and is grazed by 1 191 AU consisting of cattle (includes yaks), sheep, goats, and horses (Table 1).